polkastreamstudios/machinas/README.md

 # 🚧 Under Construction 🚧

-> Machinas powered by [SGA Token](https://solanagames.app) is currently in active development.
+> Machinas powered by the [SGA Token](https://solanagames.app) is currently in active development.
 > Things may change frequently.
 > Stay tuned!